FPGA-Research/FABulous_board/hardware/kicad_files/README.md

-# Kicad Files
+# KiCad Files

+`project` : Contains the KiCad project itself including all schematics and the PCB layout.

 `footprints` : Contains footprint libraries needed for the project.
-Not all needed libraries are included due to licensing.

-`project` : Contains the KiCad project itself.

 `symbols` : Contains symbol libraries needed for the project.

-Not all needed libraries are included due to licensing.
+`3dmodels` : Placeholder for future or own 3D models.